dboddie-canonical-work/disgorged-docs/ros-2-deployment-with-snaps.rst

       command: opt/ros/humble/bin/ros2 launch demo_nodes_cpp talker_listener.launch.py
       extensions: [ros2-humble]

-For more details about the ‘ros2-humble’ extension, have a look at its `documentation <https://snapcraft.io/docs/ros2-humble-extension>`__.
+For more details about the ‘ros2-humble’ extension, have a look at its :ref:`documentation <the-ros-2-humble-extension>`.

 In snap, an application is usually prefixed by the snap name so that the application ``my-app`` from the snap ``my-snap`` can be executed calling ``my-snap.my-app``.
 However, if both the snap and the app are called the same, as is the case in our ROS 2 example, the execution command collapses to avoid the tediousness of writing twice the same words.
 The command ``ros2-talker-listener.ros2-talker-listener`` simply becomes ``ros2-talker-listener``.